FLCT to divest three South Australia properties for A$29.6 million

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-The portfolio to be divested is located within Burbridge Business Park in the north-western corner of Adelaide Airport, which is approximately seven kilometres west of Adelaide's central business district.
+The portfolio to be divested is located within Burbridge Business Park in the north-western corner of Adelaide Airport, which is approximately seven km west of Adelaide's central business district.

-As at Sept 30, the portfolio accounted for approximately 0.9 per cent of FLCT's net property income and 0.4 per cent of its portfolio value.
+As at Sept 30, the portfolio accounted for about 0.9 per cent of FLCT's net property income and 0.4 per cent of its portfolio value.

 The proposed divestment is expected to be completed by March 31, 2021, with estimated net proceeds of around A$28.1 million, after taking into account outstanding incentives, divestment fees and other expenses.